-7To maintain confidentiality, Individual Income Tax credits used in the period ending 6/30/2022 by 52-Financial Services is not included in the total or other dependent figures.
+To maintain confidentiality, Individual Income Tax tax credits used in the reporting period ending 6/30/22 by 52-Financial Services are added to the fiscal year ending 6/30/2023 and are included in the total and other dependent figures.

-8The Tax Credits Outstanding value equals the value of tax credits that have been earned by taxpayers that have completed a qualification audit less tax credits used, recaptured, and expired; and is an indication of tax credits which could potentially be used.
+The Tax Credits Outstanding value equals the value of tax credits that have been earned by taxpayers that have completed a qualification audit less tax credits used, recaptured, and expired; and is an indication of tax credits which could potentially be used.
 This amount does not include other potential tax credits to be earned by applicants that have not completed a qualification audit.
 Historically, not all credits earned have been used.
-See Employment and Investment Growth Act Summary of Oualified Project Activity.
+See Employment and Investment Growth Act Summary of Qualified Project Activity.

-9To maintain confidentiality, Direct Sales/Use Tax Refunds on Investment paid in 2020 to Other Manufacturing are added to the period ending 6/30/2022 and included in the total and other dependent figures.
+To maintain confidentiality, Direct Sales/Use Tax Refunds on Investment paid in 2020 to Other Manufacturing are added to the period ending 6/30/2022 and included in the total and other dependent figures.